skies09/dog-database-ds/README.md

 ### The need it fulfills
 * There has yet to be a database showing all the dog breeds along with statistical information regarding each breed.
-* This database can show all the dog breeds if needs be with as much information about the breeds to give users of the website as much information about the different dog breeds before purchasing/adopting a dog.
+* This database can show every dog breed if needs be with as much information about the breeds to give users of the website as much information about the different dog breeds before purchasing/adopting a dog.
 * Being open sourced this database has the potential to be changed by people who already own dogs, to give more and up to date information to potential dog owners.
-* This in turn has the potential to reduce the number of rejected and homeless dogs as people will more likely get a breed more suited to themselves.
+* This in turn has the potential to reduce the number of rejected and homeless dogs as people will more likely get a breed they are more suited to.

 ### Target audience
 * Dog owners, dog fanatics and potential dog adopters.